 Beneficial Owners of a Corporation’s Shares

 Both the registered and beneficial owners of a “significant number of shares” (as defined in the Act) of a corporation must be identified in a transparency report.
 A beneficial owner can include an individual whose interest is held through a trustee.
 Where shares are held in a trust, the beneficiaries of that trust must be disclosed.
-However, certain trusts may not allow for a beneficiary to receive any benefit from shares held in trust.
-For example, shares held in a discretionary trust are generally exempt as the terms of those trust documents do not entitle the individual to receive the benefit of the interest in land.
+However, certain trusts may not allow for a beneficiary to receive any benefit from shares held in trust; for example, if the beneficial owner’s interest is contingent on the death of another person, such beneficiary would not need to be disclosed.
+Where a significant number of shares are held in a discretionary trust, discretionary beneficiaries will be captured.

 For advice on the LOTR disclosure requirements, please contact a member of our Commercial Real Estate Group.